Quotes Icon

 News

 When I began researching the YouTube giveaway scams, I expected to find a cold trail.
-It has been over a year since ThioJoe, a tech news and education channel with nearly 3 million subscribers, posted his first video on his experience trying to remove hundreds of impersonators from his videos.
+It's been over a year since ThioJoe, a tech news and education channel with nearly 3 million subscribers, posted his first video on his experience trying to remove hundreds of impersonators from his videos.
 Five months later, after Marques Brownlee made a video on the topic, YouTube began taking tentative steps to address the issue.
 But a quick Reddit search reveals that YouTube impersonators and giveaway scams are still alive and well today.

 How does the scam work?